 The law around speeding fines and offences is complex due to the types of roads, adequate guidance to the correct speed, the functionality of speed cameras and more.

 If accused, it is important to consider the accumulation of penalty points, because receipt of 12 or more within a 3-year period will lead to disqualification.
-Make sure to get expert advice as soon as is possible after receiving notification of a speeding offence.
+If you’ve received notification of a speeding offence, our lawyers are on hand to assist you and provide advice as soon as possible.

 Driving without due care and attention to the road and surrounding vehicles is referred to as careless driving.
 An accusation of careless driving can be made when a person’s standard of driving falls below that expected of a competent driver.